 ‘Scented, herbal and healing varieties will by definition be beneficial to butterflies and bees, and when combined with some good structure you will have a chocolate box image of an English garden,’ adds Debbie Roberts of Acres Wild.

-For terraces, yards or other outdoor areas, a rug is a useful way to define a zone and create a purposeful area.
+For courtyard gardens, roof gardens, terraces, yards or other outdoor areas, a rug is a useful way to define a zone and create a purposeful area.
 Go for an outdoor rug that has the design and feel of its indoor cousins but is water and weatherproof.

 ‘I like to design rugs that are visually amazing, that people will enjoy,’ says Nani Marquina of nanimarquina.

-Choose materials that are weather resistant such as recycled PET fibre that gives a second lease of life to plastic bottles, guaranteeing the traceability and certification of the materials and the manufacturing processes.
+Choose materials that are weather resistant such as recycled PET fiber that gives a second lease of life to plastic bottles, guaranteeing the traceability and certification of the materials and the manufacturing processes.

 How can I make my garden look more beautiful?

-Play with the senses A garden that truly nourishes the soul is not all about looks – scent, sound, movement, light and texture all have a role, too, and adding them to the mix will make your plot extra special.
-Combine touchy-feely grasses, such as Stipa tenuissima, with the highly scented, brightly coloured blooms of oriental lilies.
+- Play with the senses.
+A garden that truly nourishes the soul is not all about looks – scent, sound, movement, light and texture all have a role, too, and adding them to the mix will make your plot extra special.
+For a sensory garden, combine touchy-feely grasses, such as Stipa tenuissima, with the highly scented, brightly coloured blooms of oriental lilies.
 Cover pergolas in wisteria and roses to perfume the air.

-Make it functional Many of us are trying to make the most of garden spaces.
-We’re really looking to our gardens as a space for connecting with friends and family, so having the capacity for socialising is essential.
-Outdoor kitchens are the perfect example of this as cooking can be such a communal activity.
+- Make it functional.
+Many of us are trying to make the most of garden spaces.
+We’re really looking to our gardens as a space for connecting with friends and family, so having the capacity for socializing is essential.
+Entertaining garden ideas and outdoor kitchens are the perfect example of this as cooking can be such a communal activity.
 The fun doesn’t have to stop at barbecues either – you can build up a whole kitchen area complete with grill, pizza oven and prep area.
 External showers and baths are also hot on everyone’s lips especially for coastal or lakeside properties.
 An outdoor shower or bath couldn’t be easier to fit.
 Hot water can be installed easily next to or near an existing exterior tap or on any wall that has a cloakroom, bathroom or kitchen on the other side.
 You may also want to include areas for growing, composting and storage.

-Colour theming is the icing on the cake.
-What palette do you want to achieve - all white, purples and greens, a colour spectrum?
-Research flowers, trees and shrubs that fit your theme and work towards a limited palette of maximum five colours.
+- Color theming is the icing on the cake.
+What palette do you want to achieve - all white, purples and greens, a color spectrum?
+Research flowers, trees and shrubs that fit your theme and work towards a limited garden color scheme of maximum five colors.